Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

-Note that the PEP prior for the intercept term of $M_0$ essentially reduces to the baseline prior; i.e. $\pi_0^{\PEP}(\beta_0|\phi,\delta)=\pi_0^{\N}(\beta_0|\phi)$.
-Here the power-parameter $\delta$ controls the weight that the imaginary data contribute to the ``final'' posterior distributions of $\betab$ and $\phi$.
-The default choice is to set it equal to the size of the imaginary sample, i.e. $\delta=n^*$.
-Under this approach the contribution of the imaginary data is downweighted to overall account for one data point, leading to a minimally-informative prior with a unit-information interpretation \citep{kass_wasserman_95}.
+Here the power parameter $\delta$ controls the weight that the imaginary data contribute to the ``final'' posterior distributions of $\betab$ and $\phi$.
+As noted in \cite{fouskakis_etal_2015}, the choice of $\delta=n^*$ leads to a minimally-informative prior with a unit-information interpretation \citep{kass_wasserman_95} where the contribution of the imaginary data is down-weighted to account overall for one data point.
 Furthermore, by setting $n^*=n$ we avoid the complicated problem of sampling over numerous imaginary design sub-matrices, as in this case we have that $\X_\vg^*\equiv\X_\vg$.
-As shown in \cite{fouskakis_etal_2015} the PEP prior is robust with respect to the specification of $n^*$ and it also remains relatively non-informative even when the model dimensionality is close to the sample size.
+Under this framework, the unit-information property in combination with the empirical evidence presented in \cite{fouskakis_etal_2015} suggest that the PEP prior is robust with respect to the specification of $n^*$ and it also remains relatively non-informative even when the model dimensionality is close to the sample size.

 Another advantage of setting $\nstar=n$, which becomes more obvious in the GLM framework, is that one can now utilize large-sample approximations when needed.
-For instance, consider the baseline-posterior in \eqref{general_power_prior}, which can be expressed as
+For instance, consider the baseline posterior in \eqref{general_power_prior}, which can be expressed as